CraftTweaker/CraftTweaker-Documentation/docs/AdvancedFunctions/Custom_Functions.md

 You can even nest functions in functions

 ## Basic Syntax
-Generally, you declare a function using:
+Generally, you declare a static using:

 ```Java
 function NAME ([arguments[as type]]) [as returnType]{